-The possibility exists for TNF blocking agents, including adalimumab, to affect host defenses against infections and malignancies since TNF mediates inflammation and modulates cellular immune responses.
+The possibility exists for TNF blocking agents, including adalimumab, to affect host defences against infections and malignancies since TNF mediates inflammation and modulates cellular immune responses.
 In a study of 64 patients with rheumatoid arthritis treated with adalimumab, there was no evidence of depression of delayed-type hypersensitivity, depression of immunoglobulin levels, or change in enumeration of effector T- and B-cells and NK cells, monocyte/macrophages, and neutrophils.
 The impact of treatment with adalimumab on the development and course of malignancies, as well as active and/or chronic infections is not fully understood.
 The safety and efficacy of adalimumab in patients with immunosuppression have not been evaluated.
-(See section 4.4 - Infections and Malignancies).
+(See section 4.4 - Infections and section 4.8 - Infections and Malignancies).